Central Auckland, East Auckland, North Auckland, South Auckland, West Auckland > Private Hospitals & Specialists >

 There are a variety of treatments to consider for sciatica including using time as a treatment, pain killers, gentle stretches and exercise, heat and cold, activity modification, epidural steroid injections, and surgery.

 At this clinic we can offer epidural steroid injections if required.
-Up to 70% of patients achieve 50% pain relief at the two month mark.
-The best method for injection is done under x-ray guidance which we do at SRG radiology.
+Around 70% of patients achieve relief with around 50% relief at the two month mark.
+The best method for injection is done under x-ray (fluoroscopy) guidance which we do at SRG radiology.

-OA occurs when there is a breakdown of the cartilage, leaving the bones unprotected.
+Osteoarthritis occurs when there is a breakdown of the cartilage, leaving less protection for the bones.
 It is very common and usually affects people as they get older.
 You can get it at any age and are more likely to if you have previously injured a joint, or are overweight.
 The symptoms can be very mild with just occasional pain with activity.
 Worsening symptoms include pain with activity and stiffness with rest.
 Joints can become swollen and restricted in movement.
 Joints can change shape as the bone changes in response to loss of protection.
 You otherwise feel well.
 The diagnosis is made on the basis of the history, examination findings and sometimes x-rays.
 The severity of joint damage seen on x-ray does not always correlate with the degree of pain you experience.
-Treatment includes guided exercises, weight reduction if needed, pain relief and sometimes surgery.
+Treatment includes exercise, weight reduction if needed, pain relief and sometimes surgery.
+For most but not all types of osteoarthritis injections are not suitable.
 For more information see www.arthritis.org.nz

-OA occurs when there is a breakdown of the cartilage, leaving the bones unprotected.
+Osteoarthritis occurs when there is a breakdown of the cartilage, leaving less protection for the bones.
 It is very common and usually affects people as they get older.
 You can get it at any age and are more likely to if you have previously injured a joint, or are overweight.

 The symptoms can be very mild with just occasional pain with activity.
 Worsening symptoms include pain with activity and stiffness with rest.
 Joints can become swollen and restricted in movement.
 Joints can change shape as the bone changes in response to loss of protection.
 You otherwise feel well.